Travel Guide

 Chamba district of Himachal Pradesh is the land of immense beauty with its age-old traditions, crafts, and cultural essence.
 The locals and the particular tribes of the remote regions living in the higher valley present a vibrant society that still takes pride in its local dress.
 Chamba is famous for its Gaddi tribe.

-• Dress for Men: Men of the Gaddi tribe wrap themselves in a long woolen coat called “Chola,” which reaches below the knees.
+Men of the Gaddi tribe wrap themselves in a long woollen coat called “Chola,” which reaches below the knees.
 The Chola is tightened around the waist using a black cord called “Dora” made of sheep’s wool and may run up to 60m in length.
-The legs are covered by woven woolen pajamas called “Suthan.”
-The Head of men is covered by a cap called “topi” with a Peak- like projection and flaps around the margin.
+The legs are covered by woven woollen pyjamas called “Suthan.”
+The Head of men is covered by a cap called “topi” with a peak-like projection and flaps around the margin.
 The peak of the cap represents the Mountain Kailash peak.
 The flaps of the cap are used to cover the ear during chilled weather, and the front side of the cap is decorated with dried flowers, a tuft of feathers, or a string of beads.
-Shoes made of leather called “Mocharu”.
+Shoes made of leather are called “Mocharu”.

-• Dress for Women: Female costume consists of Luanchari, Dora, and a long dupatta with a frill called Ghundu.
-Luanchari is like a frock with a contrasting color and decorated with a lot of frills & pippins.
-To make luanchari, around 20m of fabric and required “Luanchari” is tied on the waist with black colored cord called Dora, which is 40-45m long woolen string and weighs around 1.5-2kg.
+The female costume consists of Luanchari, Dora, and a long dupatta with a frill called Ghundu.
+Luanchari is like a frock with a contrasting colour and decorated with a lot of frills & pippins.
+To make luanchari, around 20m of fabric and required “Luanchari” is tied on the waist with a black coloured cord called Dora, which is 40-45m long woollen string and weighs around 1.5-2kg.
 The Head is covered by the long dupatta decorated with frills and sequins.
-The Gaddi women are very particular about their jewelry, and most of the jewelry is of silver with a beautiful colored pattern over it.
-This jewelry is very heavy, and dresses become more attractive with this traditional jewelry.
+The Gaddi women are very particular about their jewellery, and most of the jewellery is silver with a beautiful coloured pattern over it.
+This jewellery is very heavy, and dresses become more attractive with this traditional jewellery.

 Gaddi Dress

-The silver jewelry worn by gaddi women are like:
+The silver jewellery worn by gaddi women are like:

 • Chiri: This is similar to mang tika and wears on the forehead and weighs around 140-150 gm.